 AVAILABLE NOVEMBER 2019

 Finding plant-based recipes?
 Easy.
-Dealing with the social, cultural, and emotional aspects of being vegan?
+Dealing with the social, cultural, and emotional aspects of being vegan in a non-vegan world?
 That’s the hard part.

 The Joyful Vegan can help.

 Many people choose veganism as a logical and sensible response to their concerns about animals, the environment, and/or their health.
 But despite their positive intentions and the personal benefits they experience, they’re often met with resistance from friends, family members, and society at large.
 These external factors can make veganism socially difficult—and emotionally exhausting—to sustain.

 This leads to an unfortunate reality: the majority of vegans (and vegetarians) revert back to consuming meat, dairy, or eggs—breaching their own values and sabotaging their own goals in the process.

 Colleen Patrick-Goudreau, known as “The Joyful Vegan,” has guided countless individuals through the process of becoming vegan.
 Now, in her seventh book, The Joyful Vegan, she shares her insights into why some people stay vegan and others stop.